deepsense-ai/seahorse/docs/doperations/read_file.rst

 ===========
 Description
 ===========
 Read File operation reads a text file from HDFS.
+If the file does not exist the operation fails with ``FileNotFoundException``.
 Current version of the operation supports only CSV files.

 -----